harquail/nook_foldlings_thesis/markdown_chapters/31_UI_Interface_Iteration.md

 From this test, we learned that the track and slider tools were confusing, and that novice users were generally not interested in creating features that require multiple pieces of paper.

 As users created sketches using our software, we also took notes on their experience and collected suggestions for improvements.
 Although only a small fraction of the features requested by users are implemented in the final app, the feedback from these early user tests set us on the path toward feature-based design.
-A common theme among the observation in Table 2.1 is the difficulty in creating valid sketches and confusion about the proposed track and slider tools.
+A common theme among the observations in Table 2.1 is the difficulty in creating valid sketches and confusion about the proposed track and slider tools.

 -------------------------------------------------------------
 Observations
 -------------------------------------------------------------
-made a cake using cuts & tab, crashed on returning to sketch
+made a cake using cuts & tab

 track and slider will need explanation; wanted to use non-horizontal folds

-erased master fold, crashing at preview step
+erased master fold, causing preview to fail

 made a cat with cuts